Ensono/amido.github.io/docs/testing.md

 `npm run test:cypress`.
 This is the same script as mentioned for running in [CI pipelines](#how-is-cypress-run-in-continuous-integration-ci-pipelines)

-### Where should tests be located?
+### Where should tests be located

-We suggest co-locating the `*.cy.ts` tests with the page compositions (a composition is a number of components that may come together to form a page). for high level tests, and for component tests with the components themselves.
+We suggest co-locating the `*.cy.ts` tests with the page compositions (a composition is several components that may come together to form a page). for high-level tests, and component tests with the components themselves.

 e.g.